ketan27j/whisky-goggles/README.md

 ```
 python run.py api --port 5000
 ```
+t will take a while to load the data from dataset and build the model.
 This will automatically fetch images by reading bottle dataset and store it in data/whisky_images/ folder.
+Also fetch vision and text features using opencv and gemini llm respectively

 The API server provides:
 - `POST /identify` - Upload an image to identify a whisky bottle